 How is this test done?

-This test requires a sample of CSF, which is taken through a lumbar puncture in your
+This test is done with a sample of CSF, which is taken through a lumbar puncture in

-lower back.
-During this procedure, you either sit up and lean forward or lie down
+your lower back.
+During this procedure, you either sit up and lean forward or lie

-on your side.
-A healthcare provider puts a needle into your spine and draws out a
+down on your side.
+A healthcare provider puts a needle into your spine and draws out

 Does this test pose any risks?